 Quite honestly I feel even certified versions should not follow this (Wisconsin only) problematic language.
 Only if the intent can be proven by the state that the person who used them for fraudulent use should that equal a felony.
 We are the only one with that strict liability stuff on the books, and that is only acceptable for laws/crimes that are well understood like rape etc.

-• The second part is even certified records should be following some sort of rolling window of ~100 years, where after wards they are free from any fear of any felony.
+- The second part is even certified records should be following some sort of rolling window of ~100 years (sunset clause) for birth, and 50 years or less for death records.
+Where afterwards they are free from any fear of any felony and are public records (Chapter 19).
 They need to be formally reclassified after a period of time as historic/archival records rather than vital records in the eyes of the law.

-• This action ends; the need to potentially jeopardize your own identity by the required need to share PII to view or obtain these historic records.
-Also the unnecessary need to mark these records not for identify. (a law to prevent identity based transactions using 100 years old documents is a smarter law if necessary)
+- This action ends; the need to potentially jeopardize your own identity by the required need to share PII to view or obtain these historic records.
+Also the unnecessary need to mark these records not for identity. (a law to prevent identity based transactions using 100 years old documents is a smarter law, if necessary)

-• It ends the regulatory overreach where the WHS is a custodian of the older records, but they use this statutory vacuum to maintain a functional copyright on what are supposed to be a public government documents at some point of expiry of fraud concerns.
+- It ends the regulatory overreach where the WHS is a custodian of the older records, but they use this statutory vacuum to maintain a functional copyright on what are supposed to be public government documents at some point of expiry of fraud concerns.

-• Ends the confusion on if the pre 1907 records are valid vital records as they bear no registar's signature.
+- Ends the confusion on if the pre 1907 records are valid vital records as they bear no registrar's signature.

 Maybe there needs to be different windows for birth records vs marriage and death?
 A lot of states have different windows like that.
 (It makes sense to me as the birth record is really the concerning record, the others can "expire" sooner than the birth ones.
 See 69.20(3)(e)2 - indexes for death, marriage and divorce records become available for public reproduction after 24 months)